-An HIV test before or as you start PrEP is essential.
+Then it is essential to have an HIV test before or as you start.

-PrEP can only be used if you are HIV negative.
 If you are already HIV positive and don't realise it, you could develop drug resistance.

 Ask for a 4th generation HIV blood test.
 This is also called an antigen/antibody test.
 This will tell you if you have HIV so long as you haven't had other risks in the last six weeks.